-Eruption is my Master’s Thesis, developed from November 2014 – August 2015 while I was studying under John Romero and Brenda Romero at UC Santa Cruz.
+Eruption began as my master’s thesis, developed from November 2014 – August 2015 at UC Santa Cruz, but development continued through January 2018.
+It has seen a launch on Steam, including several updates to fix bugs, improve the gameplay experience, and add achievements.
 I served as the lead programmer, team lead, and producer on this project, overseeing two other programmers, a designer, a composer, and over a dozen artists.
-For this project, I implemented many difficult systems, including all of the procedural level generation, artificial intelligence, game controllers, and much more.
-We successfully shipped the Windows and Mac versions on schedule in August 2015.
-You can watch a trailer below, but you should download and try Eruption for yourself.
+For this project, I implemented many different systems, including all of the procedural level generation, artificial intelligence, game state controllers, behavior of most game assets, most menus, and more.

 X’s and O’s and Black Holes is a side project I started during my Master’s, and it is still ongoing.
 It started as a technical exercise to see if I could code recursive Tic-Tac-Toe, that is Tic-Tac-Toe boards inside cells of other Tic-Tac-Toe boards.
 The first implementation was in Processing/Java (view source).

 I received positive feedback from Brenda Romero and it started to look like there might actually be a really fun game in there, so I started over, building version 2 using C++ and the SFML library for graphics.
 I wrote my own engine for the game.
 Brenda suggested that since Tic-Tac-Toe is a solved game, that my method of resetting any board that had a tie game wasn’t helping it at all.
 She suggested that I have a shooter or some other chaotic, unsolved game be the tie breaker.
 I wrote my own version of the classic Spacewar to fill that void.
 It was at this point that I named it X’s and O’s and Black Holes. (view source).